-In this scenario, collision detection is required at the motion planning stage, in order to make sure the robot motion, which is computed automatically by a planner, does not collide with any of the objects in the robot environment.
+In this scenario, collision detection is required at the motion planning level, in order to make sure the robot motion, which is computed automatically by a planner, does not collide with any of the objects in the workspace.

 A real-time collision detection can be also employed during the use of the laser scanning system.
-In this way, the collision detection engine acts as an extra layer of protection, preventing accidental damage from erroneus user input or even from a programming mistake in the scanning strategy.
+In this way, the collision detection engine acts as an extra layer of protection, preventing accidental damage from erroneus user input or even from programming mistakes.

-Finally, the CAM software component, which converts a 3D surface model into a set of CNC milling toolpaths, has to compute collision-free safe toolpaths, without the risk of damaging the milling cutter or the clamping fixtures.
-Since NC paths are generated as a series of 2D steps, collision avoidance is integrated into the toolpath generator without explicitely making queries of 3D rigid body intersections.
+Finally, the CAM software component, which creates CNC milling toolpaths from a 3D surface model, has to compute collision-free toolpaths, without the risk of damaging the milling cutter or the clamping fixtures.
+Since NC paths are generated as a series of 2D steps, collision avoidance is integrated into the toolpath generator without making explicit queries of 3D rigid body intersections.
 An algorithm for generating collision-free milling paths with tool engagement control for arbitrarily complex raw stock and part geometry was proposed in [3].